Whittier Street Health Center: History

 In 2013, Whittier received a $9.5 million grant from the federal Health Resources and Services Administration to combat the chronic conditions prevalent in the communities served by the health center and to expand health care services.
 The grant enabled Whittier to provide services to patients in the Roxbury and North Dorchester neighborhoods who had been served by the Roxbury Comprehensive Community Health Center (RoxComp), which was put in receivership in April 2013.
-The grant was distributed in $1.9 million increments every year for five years for planned initiatives including community engagement forums, outreach and education, financial counseling, health insurance enrollment, and transportation and support services.

 In 2016 WSHC opened a satellite pharmacy in North Dorchester.
 The following summer, WSHC opened Whittier@Quincy Commons, a satellite clinic on Blue Hill Avenue.

-Whittier launched a new Mobile Health Van to provide services to the homeless and community residents to address the high rates of Sexually Transmitted Infections in Roxbury and surrounding neighborhoods, especially in the city's “hotspots.”

-Within a few weeks of launching the Mobile Health Van, the staff identified two people who tested positive for HIV.
+Whittier launched a Mobile Health Van to provide services to the homeless and community residents to address the high rates of sexually transmitted infections in Roxbury and surrounding neighborhoods, especially in the city's "hotspots".
+The Mobile Health Van identified two people who tested positive for HIV.
 Whittier launched an aggressive campaign to help to eradicate HIV in the low income communities of Boston.
-Whittier is focused on addressing the racial and ethnic disparities in health and health care, and the economic and social inequities impacting low income and minority residents.

-Whittier Street Health Center has been recognized as one of the Top 100 Women-Led Businesses in Massachusetts by the Boston Globe and The Commonwealth Institute for four consecutive years.
-The committee considered both nonprofit and for-profit organizations with careful review of each company's revenue, operating budget, number of full-time employees in the state, workplace and management diversity, and innovative projects.
+Whittier Street Health Center has been recognized as one of the Top 100 Women-Led Businesses in Massachusetts by The Boston Globe and The Commonwealth Institute for four consecutive years.
 On October 24, 2014, the committee recognized President and CEO Frederica M. Williams for her leadership and Whittier's high quality, cost-effective health care for diverse populations.
-In October 2016, she was recognized by the Boston Business Journal as part of their 2016 Power 50 list celebrating “Influential Bostonians.” and covered in their "2016 Women of Influence" article series.
+In October 2016, she was recognized by the Boston Business Journal as part of their 2016 Power 50 list celebrating "Influential Bostonians". and covered in their "2016 Women of Influence" article series.
 The designation of Top 100 Women-Led Businesses in Massachusetts was once again conferred upon Whittier Street Health Center in 2017.